VAIJ-TEJAS/Articles/Scripting with Python/draft1.md

 # Error Handling
 Error handling in Python involves dealing with exceptions that may occur while executing your program.
-- **Try-Except Blocks**: The code that may raise an exception is placed inside the try block, and the code to handle the exception is placed inside the except block.
+- **Try-Except Blocks**: The try block contains code that might trigger an exception, while the except block contains code to manage the exception.
 Let's use one to handle division by zero error.

 		try:
 		    num = 10